Concellia/express_node/README.md

 #Running the test
 .
 To run the test run npm test on your terminal
 .
 The test were written based on the information that i currently have on my database therefore some test might fail.
 .
-Adjust the test based on what you will have on your database.
+Adjust the test based on what you will have on your database